-In the OR, tumescent solution is injected along the drawn lines, and liposuction is performed along the lines as well, with a few hidden incisions, to create a sculpted-looking six-pack abdomen.
+In the operating room, tumescent solution is injected along the drawn lines, and liposuction is performed along the lines as well, with a few hidden incisions, to create a sculpted-looking six-pack abdomen.
 Some people believe that prostheses or implants are placed to create those bulges, but that is not true.

 If the patient has more fat to be liposuctioned from his abdomen, a traditional abdominal liposuction is performed, followed by a six-pack etching.
 This patient must be warned beforehand that his results are not going to be as good as someone with less fat and more defined muscles.

-After the procedure, 1¼2 x 7-inch strips of cotton are laid down on the abdominal skin and taped over the drawn lines to compress the skin to the fascia in the liposuctioned areas, thus accentuating the six-pack abdomen appearance.
-The taped cotton dressing is changed in 1 week and kept for another week, after which the patient can gradually resume activity.
+After the procedure, strips of cotton are laid down on the abdominal skin and taped over the drawn lines to compress the skin to the fascia in the liposuctioned areas, thus accentuating the six-pack abdomen appearance.
+The taped cotton dressing is changed in one week and kept for another week, after which the patient can gradually resume activity.

-A six-pack abdominal liposuction is the “push” that most men want to improve their abdominal appearance (Figure 4).
+A six-pack abdominal liposuction is the “push” that most men want to improve their abdominal appearance.
 It also serves as a springboard to working out the abdominal muscles more, improving the diet, and receiving positive feedback, especially when they get compliments at the gym!